 Based on our current and past engagements, here’s the step-by-step process we see working when it comes to making generative AI actionable in enterprises:

-Enterprises need to identify specific use cases where generative AI can be applied to create value.
-Some examples include creating product designs, generating synthetic data for training machine learning models, and developing new marketing materials.
+Enterprises need to identify specific use cases where they can get value from generative AI for enterprise.
+Some examples include creating product designs, generating synthetic data for training machine learning models, and developing new marketing materials. - Build A Team

 Enterprises must continually monitor and optimize their generative AI models to ensure they perform as expected.
 This includes monitoring the quality of the generated data and optimizing the algorithms to improve performance.